natanbs/Ping-pong/README.md

 - .Values: The vlaues.yaml file
 - .name: Taken from the name key in the values.yaml file.

-So if in values.yaml you will find:
+In values.yaml you will find:
 ```bash
         name: my-deploy
 ```